MindscapeHQ/raygun4wordpress/readme.txt

 When activating the plugin, if you receive a PHP error message stating that there is an 'Unexpected T_STRING', you may be running a PHP 5.2 or below installation.
 Raygun4WP currently only supports PHP 5.3, a version compatible with 5.2 may be available - please contact us through raygun.io if you require this.

+= How do I use the unique user tracking feature? =

+If you enable this feature the currently logged in user's email address will be transmitted along with each message.
+This will be visible in the Raygun dashboard.
+If they have associated a Gravatar with that address, you will see their picture.
+If this feature is not enabled, a random ID will be assigned to each user.
+Either way, you can view a count of the affected users for each error.

 == Changelog  ==

+= 1.1.0.0 =

+* Added Unique User tracking support to Settings page

+* Updated internal Raygun4PHP to use latest v1.1

+= 1.0.3.0 =

+* Added button to test setup on config page

+* Added status indicator, improved handling when API key missing or invalid

+* Fixed a major bug where the provider would attempt to send errors, even if the status was 'disabled', cURL was missing, or an invalid API key was provided

+  Because of these changes, we strongly recommend you upgrade from any earlier releases to 1.0.3.0 or greater.

 = 1.0.1.0 =